It didn’t take us long to be charmed by all the delightful things to do in Kotor.

 However, fair warning: on the weekends, the bars and clubs in Stari Grad play music well into the night, so if noise pollution is a concern for you, bring earplugs and try to choose a quieter corner to stay in!

-All of these hotels are located with the Old Town, so by definition, they are all in perfect locations for exploring Kotor.
+All of these hotels are located in the Old Town, so by definition, they are all in perfect locations for exploring Kotor.

 How Long to Spend in Kotor

-It’s very common to visit Kotor as a day trip, either from Dubrovnik or as part of a cruise, but if you can swing the extra time, definitely consider staying longer!
+It’s very common to visit Kotor as a day trip, either from Dubrovnik or as part of a cruise, but if you can swing the extra time (like during an epic Montenegro road trip, perhaps?), definitely consider staying longer!

-Kotor is an incredibly peaceful, relaxing place when the crowds dissipate, but if you only get the chance to see the city on a day trip, you likely won’t get to experience that side of the city (which isn’t to say that a day trip isn’t worth taking–you can cover the climb to San Giovanni’s Fortress plus the Old Town in one well-planned day).
+Kotor is an incredibly peaceful, relaxing place when the crowds dissipate, but if you only get the chance to see the city on a day trip, you likely won’t get to experience that side of the city.

 Kotor is the perfect addition to a greater trip through the Balkans–as beautiful as it is, most people aren’t going to visit tiny Kotor as a standalone trip!